Best Start: Cut backs under the austerity programme

-In February 2020, the reviewed report has shown that 1300 centres have been closed during the last 10 years, meaning more than one in three Sure Start centres were axed under the Conservatives.
-The cuts have seen 1,292 of the family centres shut since 2010.
+By February 2020, 1,292 family centres had been shut since 2010.
 At their peak in 2009/10, there were 3,600 centres.
 The austerity reduced numbers by up to 85 per cent in some areas.
 In Staffordshire, 46 of 54 centres shut, while Oxfordshire lost 37 of its 45 centres.

+By the end of March 2023, 1,168 (38%) children's centres had closed in England since government had first implemented austerity measures in 2010.

 Move from children's centres to family hubs

 In the 2021 Autumn budget, the Conservative Government announced the creation of family hubs, which superseded the Sure Start children's centres.
 Unlike previous Sure Start centres, the new family hubs offer a wider range of services, supporting children from their conception through to early adulthood.
 The first 400 hubs opened across 75 pre-selected local authorities in England in 2024.
 In 2024, the Conservative Government also announced £12 million of funding to transition the remaining children's centres into family hubs across 12 local authorities.

 During the 2024 general election campaign, the Labour Party said it would look into relaunching Sure Start once the public finances allowed for it, though with some reform.
 However, it fell short of making this a manifesto commitment.
 After Labour's landslide victory, the party commissioned the creation of a child poverty taskforce, which reportedly looked into recommending a relaunch of Sure Start in May 2025.

 In July 2025, the Labour Government relaunched Sure Start and rebranded it as Best Start (which was already the name of Sure Start in Scotland), with plans to expand the Best Start family hubs to other parts of the country.
 The Government announced £500 million of funding to establish a new Best Start family hub in deprived areas of each local authority by April 2026, with up to 1,000 Best Start hubs planned by the end of 2028.
 The relaunch and expansion of the programme is part of the Labour Government's push to replace the more than 1,400 children's centres closed since 2010 under the previous Coalition and Conservative governments.